 The dissident building guard featured in interview number 2 in "Cubans Choose Socialism" (see index) insisted her neighborhood, Diez de Octubre, was horrible and we (and I again in '04) walked all over it and saw no dirt floors.
 In fact, in spite of a lot of rubble and decay, architecture there is largely like a neglected and maybe originally cheaper, downsized version of Vedado.
 The guard couldn't claim to have seen anything like what we were looking for.
 She thought it was bad enough that her grandfather's roof leaked.

-It was actually on a slope just south of San Miguel Padrone and it definitely wasn't systemic or even legal.
-But there was/is a small cluster there of actual, hand-made, Nicaraguan style shanties.
+It was actually on a slope just south of San Miguel Padron and it definitely wasn't systemic or even legal.
+But there is/was a small cluster there of actual, hand-made, Nicaraguan style shanties.
 It was visible from the main street passing below, but we couldn't have found it without help, and tourists led there by jineteros past miles of solid homes have to be really willingly stupid to accept the proposition (followed by a request for a donation) that this is how poor Cubans live.
-I've since learned (or heard anyway) that there is another such settlement in Marianao, a larger one somewhere along the Rio Almendares, and maybe some others scattered around greater Havana.
-In his excellent 2001 city guide, Havana At Your Door, Mark Cramer says there are several pocket Palestines in south Cerro, and I trust him, but they must be truly pocket sized because I've walked that area street by street and didn't see them.
+I've since learned that there is another such settlement in Marianao, a larger one somewhere along the Rio Almendares, and maybe some others scattered around greater Havana.
+In his excellent 2001 city guide, Havana At Your Door, Mark Cramer mentioned several such pocket "Palestines" in south Cerro, and I trust him, but they must be (or have been) truly pocket sized because I've walked that area street by street and didn't see them.
 I did see a lot of new houses there, though, so maybe what he saw had been replaced.

 An 18-20 year old girl we met had been there only a few months.
 She was proud she'd built her own shanty.
 She seemed happy to be there.
 It was an adventure.
 She had left home to be independent, she told us, and to seek fame as a singer in Havana.